certara/pyDarwin/docs/Example1.rst

 Data file path
 ====================
 Typically, the NMTRAN data file will be in the :ref:`working directory<working directory>`.
 As the models are run in a directory two levels down
 (home directory/generation/model).
-The path to the data set can be given as:
+The path to the dataset can be given as:

 ::